williampiat3/ImprovingPSRemotePlay/README.md

 You can now run remote play at a higher resolution with less lag and more stable connection but ...
 BUT using Chiaki comes at some cost:
 * not all the keys of the controller are supported the touchpad for instance (Linux and Windows)
-* Rumble and ... remote waiking-up the ps4 from Rest mode are not supported on Windows.
+* Rumble and ... remote waking-up the ps4 from Rest mode are not supported on Windows.

 It is great for a game that doesn't use them, for other games... well then the second solution remains.